One-Day Bukhara City Tour

 Begin exploring Bukhara on a walking tour with your local guide.
 Enjoy your private tour of the Old City’s most impressive sights:

-The Lyabi-Hauz ensemble holds the largest artificial reservoir of medieval Bukhara (14-17th centuries), and is hands-down the city’s most iconic spot.
-This ensemble includes some of the largest madrassahs in Bukhara, the Khanaka and Kukeldash Madrassahs (16th century), and the Nadir Divan Beghi Madrassah (16th century).
+- The Lyabi-Hauz ensemble holds the largest artificial reservoir of medieval Bukhara (14-17th centuries) and includes the Khanaka and Kukeldash Madrassahs (16th century), and the Nadir Divan Beghi Madrassah (16th century).

-The Magoki-Attori Mosque is the oldest mosque in Bukhara (12th century) and considered a masterpiece of Bukharin architecture.
+- Magoki-Attori Mosque, the oldest mosque in Bukhara (12th century), is considered a masterpiece of Bukharin architecture.

-Walk through the four Trade domes (15-16th centuries): Toqi Zargaron, Toqi Sarrafon,Toqi Telpak Furushon and Tim Abdulla Khan.
-These domes hold historical significance as important trade centers along the Silk Road, and today you can join your traveling predecessors in purchasing carpets, jewelry, fabrics, ceramics and other handmade souvenirs inside these domes.
-Continue your city tour of Bukhara to the Poi Kalyan Ensemble (12-16th centuries), consisting of the Kalyan Minaret, Kalyan Mosque, Amir-Allimkhan Madrasah and Miri-Arab Madrasah.
-See an active madrassah, one of the most esteemed Islamic universities of ancient times and a ‘Tower of Death’ minaret where criminals were formerly executed.
+- Poi Kalyan Ensemble (12-16th centuries), consisting of the Kalyan Minaret, Kalyan Mosque, Amir-Allimkhan Madrasah and Miri-Arab Madrasah.
+Includes an active madrassah, one of the most esteemed Islamic universities of ancient times and a ‘Tower of Death’ minaret where criminals were formerly executed.

-Explore the relatively untouched Ulugbek Madrasah (15th century) and Abdulazizkhan Madrasah (17th century), where many of the long-abandoned living quarters and corridors have remained crudely intact through the passing of time.
+- Ulugbek Madrasah (15th century) and Abdulazizkhan Madrasah (17th century), these relatively untouched religious schools have remained crudely intact through the passing of time.

-Head to the Ark Fortress (4th century), the ancient center of Bukharin statehood and currently home to a small museum.
-View the surrounding city from its impenetrable walls and stand in awe of the still-intact Throne Room of the Bukharin emirs.
+- The Ark Fortress (4th century), the ancient center of Bukharin statehood and currently home to a small museum.

 Tour duration: approximately 6 hours